ianstormtaylor/slate/docs/general/contributing.md

 ## Running integration tests

-To run integrations with [cypress](https://github.com/cypress-io/cypress), first run `yarn start` to run the examples website, then run `yarn cypress:open` in a separate session to open the cypress GUI.
+To run integrations with [Playwright](https://playwright.dev/), first run `yarn start` to run the examples website, then run `yarn test:integration` in a separate session to open the Playwright test suite.

 ## Testing Input Methods